Térence Atmane: 2025: Cincinnati semifinal, top 100 debut

 In April, Atmane won his first Challenger title in more than a year and biggest of his career thus far at the Busan Open in South Korea, defeating top seed Adam Walton in the final.
 Two weeks later, he won another Challenger title in Guangzhou, defeating defending champion Tristan Schoolkate in the final.

 In May, Atmane received a second consecutive main draw wildcard for the 2025 French Open.
 He lost to Richard Gasquet in the first round.

 Atmane won his first match of the year on the ATP Tour at the Croatia Open, by defeating Dušan Lajović in the first round.
 He lost to Pablo Llamas Ruiz in the second round.

 In August, Atmane reached the semifinal of a Masters 1000 for the first time at the 2025 Cincinnati Open as a qualifier, defeating Yoshihito Nishioka in the first round, fifteenth seed Flavio Cobolli in the second round, and João Fonseca in the third round.
 He then defeated fourth seed Taylor Fritz in the fourth round, his first top 10 win.
 In the quarterfinal, he defeated seventh seed Holger Rune.
 As a result Atmane made his top 70 debut on 18 August 2025 at world No. 69.
 He lost to top seed and defending champion Jannik Sinner in the semifinal.

+2026: Masters fourth round, top 50 debut

+In February, Atmane reached his first quarterfinal at an ATP 500 event in Acapulco after defeating Grigor Dimitrov in the first round and Rafael Jódar in the second round.
+He lost to Miomir Kecmanović in the quarterfinal.

+In March, Atmane reached the fourth round at the Miami Open by defeating seventh seed Félix Auger-Aliassime in the third round, his third Top 10 win.
+As a result he entered the top 50 at world No. 44 on 30 March 2026.